 If you arrive in France by train or plane and must take public transit to get to your accomodation, you can purchase your travel passes from an automatic machine or from a teller.
 Payment may be made by bank card.

-Get back to your accomodation and complete the formalities required for you to move in.
+Get back to your accommodation and complete the formalities required for you to move in.

 The first days following arrival